Sarah Osmer,

 University of Houston, Houston, TX- Master of Education, Counseling Psychology, 2012

-Fees: $180/50-minute individual therapy session
+Fees: $180/50-minute individual or couple therapy session

 $75/50-minute clinician consultation